MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 There is plenty more room for activities inside the backbox and I am considering adding a second ESP32 setup to the deployment.
 Which could have various things attached to it: sensors/voice assistant/relays for the lights/etc...

-I am pretty sure I will revisit this little implacement soon and will potentially detail modifications in a future write up.
+I am pretty sure I will revisit this little setup soon and will potentially detail modifications in a future write up.

 ## Conclusion